MaximilianHauser/Space_Control/README.md

 * [ ] animated backgrounds? either like "life in adventure loading screen" or full small movie (file size? time to make?)
 * [ ] implement a "tidy" folder structure
 * [ ] refactor drop down menu to a "generalized design"
-* [ ] automatically center map on strongest blufor ship at start
 * [ ] build in line of sight condition for ciws (hexlogic linedraw, mc>0 for each except [0])
+* [ ] apparently a 7*7 map reveals the point a map is not loaded instantly, need some kind of loading screen (use threading or multiprocessing?)
+* [ ] start thinking about optimization, need a debug mode with framerate etc.

 ## Done: